| j i m v a l l a n c e . c o m > m u s i c > s o n g s | |||||||||||||

 1985.
 Then,

 as now, getting to the top of the charts was a real battle.
 In November 1985 Bryan Adams was still riding high from the success of his 1984 album, Reckless.
-The album produced six top-10 singles and sold more than 10-million copies.
+That album produced six top-10 singles and sold more than 10-million copies.
 Bryan was filling stadiums around the world.
-The "Juno Awards", Canada's prime music industry event, was held on the evening of November 4, 1985 at the Harbour Castle Hilton in Toronto.
+The "Juno Awards", Canada's premier annual Music Industry event, was held on the evening of November 4, 1985 at the Harbour Castle Hilton in Toronto.
 Bryan and I attended, winning "Best Album" and "Songwriter" awards.
 Bryan also picked up a "Juno" for "Best Male Vocalist". |

 |||||||||||||